Top 5 UI/UX Design Agencies In The World — December 2022

 Team size: 200+

-Huge is a large digital agency with 13 offices around the globe specializing in strategy, user experience design, user interface, web design, and development.
+Huge is a large digital agency with 13 offices around the globe specializing in strategy, user experience design, user interface, website design, and development.
 As a full-service UX design firm, they create mobile apps, websites, and digital experiences end-to-end.

 Location: NYC, LA, SF Bay Area, London, Singapore, Toronto